-Anomalous development of the tunica vaginalis and spermatic cord can lead to incomplete fixation of the testis to the tunica vaginalis (bell-clapper deformity—see Figure: Abnormal testicular fixation leading to torsion.).
+Anomalous development of the tunica vaginalis and spermatic cord can lead to incomplete fixation of the testis to the tunica vaginalis (bell-clapper deformity—see figure Abnormal testicular fixation leading to torsion Abnormal testicular fixation leading to torsion ).
 This anomaly predisposes the testis to twisting on its cord spontaneously or after trauma.
 The predisposing anomaly is present in about 12% of males.
 Torsion is most common between the ages of 12 and 18, with a secondary peak in infancy.
 It is uncommon in men > age 30.
 It is more common in the left testis.

 Immediate symptoms are rapid onset of severe local pain, nausea, and vomiting, followed by scrotal edema and induration.
 Fever and urinary frequency may be present.
 The testis is tender and may be elevated and horizontal.
 The contralateral testis may also be horizontal because the anatomic defect is usually bilateral.
 The cremasteric reflex is usually absent on the affected side.
-Sometimes, torsion can spontaneously resolve and then recur, which may appear to suggest a less acute onset.
+Sometimes, torsion can spontaneously resolve and then recur, which may appear to suggest a less acute onset (1 Symptoms and signs reference Testicular torsion is an emergency condition due to rotation of the testis and consequent strangulation of its blood supply.
+Symptoms are acute scrotal pain and swelling, nausea, and vomiting... read more ).
 Usually, however, the onset and resolution of pain is very rapid with each episode.

 Testicular torsion typically causes rapid onset of severe scrotal pain, nausea, and vomiting, followed by scrotal edema and induration.

-Neither urinary frequency or fever rule out testicular torsion, but the cremasteric reflex is usually absent.
+Neither urinary frequency nor fever rules out testicular torsion, but the cremasteric reflex is usually absent.